usefulcoinengineering/gemini/README.md

 Amazon Support:

-1. To get SNS support, open up IAM and add a new user that has privileges to send messages.
+1. To get SNS support, open up IAM and add a new user that has privileges to send messages (i.e. attach a policy like **AmazonSNSFullAccess** to a user with programmatic AWS access type).
 2. Copy the credentials to the EC2 instance (or MacBook Pro) used for trading:

 ```bash